cetz-package/cetz/src/path-util.typ

 /// - end-distance (int, float): The distance to shorten from the end of the path
 /// - pos (none, tuple): Tuple of points to "snap" the path ends to
 /// -> segments Segments of the path that have been shortened
-#let shorten-path(segments, start-distance, end-distance, snap-to: none, mode: "CURVED", samples: default-samples) = {
+#let shorten-path(segments, start-distance, end-distance, snap-to: none, mode: "CURVED", samples: auto) = {
   let total = length(segments)
   let (snap-start, snap-end) = if snap-to == none {
     (none, none)